dmlc/gluon-nlp/docs/examples/sentence_embedding/bert.md

 classification model with pre-trained BERT parameters.
 In GluonNLP, this can be done with just a few simple steps: apply BERT-style data transformation to preprocess the data, automatically download the pre-trained model, and feed the transformed data into the model.
-Please visit [here](../../model_zoo/bert/index.rst) to see the complete fine-tuning scripts.
+For demonstration purpose, we skipped the warmup learning rate schedule and validation on dev dataset used in the original implementation.
+Please visit [here](../../model_zoo/bert/index.rst) for the complete fine-tuning scripts.

 ## References